jsgroth/jgenesis/ARCHITECTURE.md

 Emulation core for the Super Nintendo Entertainment System (SNES) / Super Famicom.

-### `jgenesis-traits`
+### `jgenesis-common`

-Traits that define the interface between the emulation backends and the emulation frontends, as well as a few helper extension traits used across many of the other crates.
+Contains traits that define the interface between the emulation backends and the emulation frontends, as well as some dependency-light common code that is used across many of the other crates (e.g. helper extension traits).

 ### `jgenesis-proc-macros`